Machinist

 What will your day-to-day responsibilities look like?

-• Support First Line Maintenance and TPM activities within the cell.
+Support First Line Maintenance and TPM activities within the cell

 Essential skills:

-*NVQ Level 3 or equivalent qualification.
+NVQ Level 3 (or equivalent) in Engineering or Manufacturing

 Desirable skills: